 Your arable land includes any temporary grassland in your crop rotation.
 Temporary grassland is grass that is five years old or less.

-Section Change What permanent grassland requirements apply to me Small text change
+Section Change What permanent grassland requirements apply to me Removal of reference to Crop Diversification

 Click 'Download this page' to create a printable version of this guidance you can save or print out.

 4 Crop diversification